Niyog59/Vendor-Performance-Analysis-SQL-Python-PowerBI/README.md

 - Are there statistically significant differences between high- and low-performing vendors?

 ## 🧾 Business Context
-Companies risk margin erosion due to inefficient pricing, low inventory turnover, over-reliance on a few vendors, and obsolete stock.
+Companies risk profit decline due to inefficient pricing, low inventory turnover, over-reliance on a few vendors, and dead inventory.
 This repo provides a data-driven approach to mitigate these risks and improve decision-making.

 ## 📂 Repository Structure
 ```